bigeasy/cadence/diary/design.markdown

 Of course, `null` is ambiguous.
 Need to add arity to indicate a shift instead of an early return.

-Also, note that there is no way to do fix-up cadecnes for shifted callbacks, right?
+Also, note that there is no way to do fix-up cadences for shifted callbacks, right?
 Or if there is, then, well, there isn't, right?
 But if there was, then that would be the way to do shifted callbacks.
 (Fuzzy, tired, but something that allows you to shift with a lot of verbiage can be reduced for events.)

-Finally, it may be the case that shifting doesn't count, you have event hanlers, or else you have callbacks, so whatever you use to indicate an event indicates shifting.
+Finally, it may be the case that shifting doesn't count, you have event handlers, or else you have callbacks, so whatever you use to indicate an event indicates shifting.